Death of Abu Bakr al-Baghdadi: Casualties

 Trump said no U.S. soldiers were injured, but Secretary of Defense Mark Esper said two had been lightly injured during the raid.
 An American Special Operations Military Working Dog (SOMWD), a male Belgian Malinois named Conan, who chased Baghdadi, was treated for his injuries and returned to work on October 28.
 During a news conference that day, Esper and Milley declined to identify him for security reasons; Trump released a declassified photograph of him later in the day.
 The dog was injured due to live electrical cables that were exposed, according to McKenzie.

-According to the Syrian Observatory for Human Rights (SOHR) war monitor, Delta Force killed nine people, including one child, two women and some high-ranking IS leaders.
+According to the Syrian Observatory for Human Rights (SOHR) war monitor, nine people, including one child, two women, and some high-ranking IS leaders, died in the operation.
 Baghdadi's suicide vest killed two more children, reportedly his own.
 American forces captured two militants and rescued eleven children.
 General McKenzie said six IS members, which included four women and another man aside from Baghdadi, were killed in the operation.
 The raid also killed about 10 to 15 members of other groups who engaged American forces.

 Delta also killed a local Hurras al-Din commander, identified as Abu Muhammad al-Halabi, the owner of the house Baghdadi was staying at.
 An Iraqi intelligence official and Hisham al-Hashimi have stated to The Independent that Halabi was also a smuggler, which is why the IS head and his family utilized his services.
 According to Der Spiegel, Baghdadi's host was Salam Haj Deen an IS sympathizer.
 The inhabitants of the village stated that he was a sheep seller, but rarely interacted with his neighbors.
 His other alias is believed to be Abu Mohammed Salama and his corpse was flown away by Delta Force after the raid according to Barisha's inhabitants.
 He, along with some other Hurras al-Din members, is also suspected to have been part of a pro-IS faction.

 Based on a receipt book of ISIL found by associates of former American intelligence official Asaad Almohammad, analysts have stated that Baghdadi was paying the members of the group in exchange for hiding him.
 According to the receipt book, IS paid at least $67,000 to them from early 2017 to mid-2018, including $7,000 in summer 2018 to prepare bases for IS fighters from "al-Khair province", hinting that they helped in smuggling IS members.
 Aymenn Jawad Al-Tamimi pointed to the fact that the two groups were enemies, citing a warning by Hurras al-Din to its members in February 2019 to avoid contact with IS and the latter issuing the similar statement about the former in July.
 However, Tamimi also said that some of the receipts might be fabrications, except the ones from March to July 2018 that he was shown.